stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 ### Choose individual monitors

 Choose up to 10 individual monitors to use in the new composite monitor.

-You can mix and match monitors of different alert types; they can be all simple alerts, all multi-alerts, or a combination of the two.
+You can mix and match monitors of different alert types; they can be all simple alerts, all multi-alerts, or a combination of the 2.

 No individual monitor may itself be a composite monitor.

-After you choose your first monitor, the UI shows its alert type and current status:
+After you choose your 1st monitor, the UI shows its alert type and current status:

 {{< img src="monitors/monitor_types/composite/create-composite-2.png" alt="create composite 2" responsive="true" style="width:80%;">}}

 If you choose a multi-alert monitor, the UI shows its group-by clause (e.g. `host`) and how many unique sources (i.e. how many hosts) are currently reporting.

 When you want to combine many multi-alert monitors, this information can help you choose monitors that pair naturally together: you should almost always choose monitors that have the same group-by.

 If you don't, the UI warns you that such a composite monitor may never trigger:

 {{< img src="monitors/monitor_types/composite/create-composite-4.png" alt="create composite 4" responsive="true" style="width:80%;">}}